 Børge Mogensen’s home served as the foundation for many of his masterpieces.
-Continuing a tradition shared with some of the greatest designers and architects, he designed furniture for the modern life – and used it in his own home.
+Continuing a tradition shared with some of the greatest designers and architects, he designed furniture for modern life – and used it in his own home.

 Børge Mogensen is often celebrated as ‘the people’s designer’, a phrase that highlights his engaging personality and democratic design idiom with functionalist pieces envisioned for the lives of many.
 Adding another dimension to his work, Mogensen often created his iconic furniture to be used as much as possible – something he embraced himself by using his designs in his own homes.

 Mogensen designed and built several houses for his own personal use.
 Conceived as laboratories for the development of new types of furniture, all of Mogensen’s homes embody this vision.
 A stunning expression of the trained cabinetmakers’ mid-century perspective is his home at Limfjorden in North Jutland.
 An unequivocal visualization of his style and body of work, Mogensen’s son inhabits the home today.

 Designed in collaboration with architect Arne Karlsen, the house was built close to Mogensen’s childhood city of Aalborg on a narrow site by the water.
 With grand lines, it has an almost graphic attention to detail as the house merges quality, materials and proportion to create a true architectural experience.

 All bricks were handmade by Mogensen and his assistant to ensure the proper measurements.
 Allowing for the perfection of true repetition, everything fits; Mogensen and his son Peter, who partly worked as an assistant on the project, spent several weeks calculating the layering of bricks to ensure the correct expression and that they all look exactly the same on the inside as well as on the outside.